220 Million Reasons Why the Taxpayer Bill of Rights Helps Maine’s Beleaguered Taxpayers

-In response, businesses and citizens successfully put on the 2008 ballot a “people’s veto” of these tax increases.
+In response, affected citizens and businesses successfully put a “people’s veto” of these tax increases on the November ballot.
 Mainers responded with a resounding defeat of these tax increases with 64 percent voting against it.
 As a result, the figures in Chart 1 have been somewhat reduced, but only through the herculean actions of Maine’s citizens.
 This does not negate the fact that it was the Legislature that initially voted to put these tax increases into law.

 The moral of the story is that Mainers relish the opportunity to decide for themselves whether or not they wish to be burdened by higher taxes.
 Yet, under the current system, Mainers’ only option is to go through the cumbersome and expensive “people’s veto” process.
 Why shouldn’t this option be automatic for all tax increases?

 Fortunately, a new Taxpayer Bill of Rights will be on the November 2009 ballot which, if enacted, would automatically give Mainers a voice over their tax bill.